Chasmical/Chasm/Chasm.Utilities/README.md

 ## `Util`

-Contains `Fail` and `Catch` utility methods, that can be used to shorten common branch code. *(or... you could also just not use the auto-formatting, and write everything in a single line, but that's not my style)*
+Contains various utility methods, that can be used to shorten common branch code. *(or... you could also just not use the auto-formatting, and write everything in a single line, but that's not my style)*

 `Util.Fail` sets all `out` parameters to `default` and returns either `false` or a specified return value.
 Especially useful for parsing.